weidler/angorapy-tutorials/README.md

-# angorapy-tutorials
+# AngoraPy: Tutorials

-Tutorials on using AngoraPy for goal-driven modeling of the sensorimotor system
+A collections of notebook tutorials on how to use AngoraPy.